tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 ## Running the pipeline

 To run the pipeline, you only need to [tag the applications](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Deploy_Applications/Tag_a_Version), on OutSystems LifeTime, you want to deploy, then go to the Trigger Plugin and press the **Trigger Pipeline** button.
 This button will only be available if you have applications ready to be deployed.
-If not it will be grayed out.
+If not it will be grayed out or not there.

 Press the button and the pipeline will be lauched on Jenkins.